EthanJamesLew/CAV_2023_REP/README.md

 # Repeatability Evaluation Package.

+NOTE: for local runs, you will need to have CUDA (for docker) installed!

 This is the repeatability evaluation package for the tool paper "AutoKoopman: A Toolbox for Automated System Identification via Koopman Operator Linearization", submitted to HSCC 2023.

 The link to the package Code Ocean capsule is: https://codeocean.com/capsule/8837388/tree/v1 .
 We expect the run to take about 3.5 hours to complete.